 being changed, and must therefore contain all of the code necessary

-for the office:master-styles
+for the office:master-styles section.
+The default

 version of this file defines page masters for various formats and